technogise/dynamo-data-migrations/README.md

 ## Creating a new migration script
 To create a new database migration script, just run the ````dynamo-data-migrations create [description]```` command.
 This will create a file  with the current timestamp prefixed in the filename.
-Also the extension of the migration file will be as per the specification mentioned during `init` phase.
+The file extension will be determined by the `migrationType` field value in `config.json`.

 For example:
 ````bash